hongphuoc6104/Find_Actor_In_Film/README.md

 All optional flags default to values in `configs/config.yaml` when not provided.

+Pass `--json` to print the raw decision payload, which is useful when the CLI is consumed from scripts or other tooling.

 ## Viewing search results

 Use the viewer CLI to visualize candidate frames returned from the recognition